needle-mirror/com.unity.sequences/Documentation~/sequences-window.md

 ### Recording a Sequence

 You can access the Recorder window directly from a selected Sequence.
 The FPS rate and the Start-and-End frames of the Sequence are automatically applied to any Recorders created for it.
-A Recorder can export rendered video, an animation, audio, or a specific render pas.
+A Recorder can export rendered video, an animation, audio, or a specific render pass.

 >**Note:** The minimum version of the Recorder package supported by the Editor you're using is installed automatically when you install Sequences.
 For current and previous versions of Recorder documentation, see [Unity Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest/index.html).<br/>
 Depending on the data type you need to export, you may need other packages.